andreascansee/ollama-scout/README.md

 ```
 > ℹ️ Using `-m` runs the module as a script, which ensures proper resolution of relative imports inside the tests package.

-This is useful for debugging tool logic or collecting fresh data before a full agent run.
+This can be useful for debugging tool logic or collecting fresh data.

 ## ⚙️ Alternative: Use subprocess (no HTTP API)
 If you want to avoid running the Ollama HTTP server, you can call the model directly via the command line using `subprocess`.
-Note: This avoids the HTTP API, but **Ollama still needs to be installed locally and accessible via CLI**.
+> Note: This avoids the HTTP API, but **Ollama still needs to be installed locally and accessible via CLI**.

 To switch to this mode, replace the contents of [`model.py`](./agent/llm/model.py) with the following: